Limit Order Books: Challenges of Studying LOBs

 \subsection{Opening and closing auctions}

-Many exchanges suspend standard limit order trading at the beginning and end of the trading day, instead using an auction system to match orders.
-For example, the LSE's flagship order book SETS \cite{LSEWebsite} has three distinct trading phases in each trading day.
-Between 08:00 and 16:30, the standard LOB mechanism is used, in a period known as ``continuous trading''.
-Between 07:50 and 08:00, a $10$ minute ``opening auction'' takes place, and between 16:30 and 16:35, a 5 minute ``closing auction'' takes place.
-Both auctions use the same rules.
-During these periods, all market participants can view and place orders as usual, but no orders are matched.
-Due to the absence of matchings, the highest price among buy orders is allowed to (and often does) exceed the lowest price among sell orders.
-All orders are stored until the opening auction period ends.
-At this time, for each price $p$ at which there is non-zero depth available, the trade matching algorithm calculates the number $C_p$ of trades that could occur by matching buy orders with a price greater than or equal to $p$ to sell orders with a price less than or equal to $p$.
-The \emph{uncrossing price:} is calculated, and all relevant matchings occur at this price.
-Crucially, and in contrast to standard limit order trading, all trades take place at the same uncrossing price $\hat{p}$, irrespective of what price the original orders specified.
-There are specific rules for choosing $\hat{p}$ if multiple values of $p$ solve equation (\ref{uncrossingprice}).
-Once the uncrossing price $\hat{p}$ has been determined, if there is a smaller depth available for sale than there is for purchase (or vice versa), ties are broken using time priority.
+Many exchanges suspend standard limit order trading at the beginning and end of the trading day and instead use an auction system to match orders.
+For example, the LSE's flagship order book SETS \citep{LSEWebsite} has three distinct trading phases in each trading day.
+Between 08:00 and 16:30, the standard LOB mechanism is used in a period known as \emph{continuous trading}.
+Between 07:50 and 08:00, a $10$-minute \emph{opening auction} takes place.
+Between 16:30 and 16:35, a $5$-minute \emph{closing auction} takes place.
+During both auctions, all traders can view and place orders as usual, but no orders are matched.
+Due to the absence of matchings, the highest price among buy orders can exceed the lowest price among sell orders.
+All orders are stored until the opening auction ends.
+At this time, for each price $p$ at which there is non-zero depth available, the trade matching algorithm calculates the total volume $C_p$ of trades that could occur by matching buy orders with a price greater than or equal to $p$ to sell orders with a price less than or equal to $p$.
+It then calculates the \emph{uncrossing price} In contrast to standard LOB trading, all trades take place at the same uncrossing price $\hat{p}$.
+Given $\hat{p}$, if there is a smaller depth available for sale than there is for purchase (or vice versa), ties are broken using time priority.